 - Organize a flash fundraising party for a local charity

-- Hold a discussion group around a specific topic relevant to the industry
+- Hold a discussion group around an industry-specific topic

-Basically, it doesn’t matter if you are a group host or a participant.
-What matters most is that you spend quality time getting to know like-minded people.
+Truth be told, it doesn’t matter if you’re a group host or a participant.
+What matters most is that you spend quality time getting to know like-minded, passionate people.

 4) Connect Through Social Media

-This may seem like an obvious part of networking, but sometimes when we’re in work mode we forget that social media is a legitimate form of networking.
-As you meet new people and spend time getting to know what they’re about, connect with them on LinkedIn, follow them on Twitter, and follow their organizations on Facebook.
+Sometimes, when you’re in work mode, it’s easy to forget that social media is a legitimate form of networking.
+As you meet new people, don’t forget to immediately connect with them on LinkedIn, follow them on Twitter, and follow their organizations on Facebook.

-They’ll be flattered that you mentioned them and will likely return the favor.
-After the conference, try to connect every month with each of these new friends and engage them on social media.
-It benefits everyone if organizations work together to spread their messages.
+After the conference, try to connect every month with each of these new friends and engage with them on social media.

 Make It Count

-Remember, just like you, everyone else is there to learn something new and meet new people in the process.
-Too often, networking tends to be a spontaneous activity at conferences.
-Why not make the most of the opportunity to network by doing just a little pre-planning?
-It will make your time at the conference more meaningful, more memorable, and more productive.
+Remember, everyone else at #18NTC is here to learn something new and meet new people in the process.
+While networking tends to be a spontaneous activity at conferences, it’s not a bad idea to put some thought into it.